supervisely/developer-portal/getting-started/python-sdk-tutorials/images/multispectral-images.md

 ## Introduction

-In this tutorial, you will learn how to import multispectral images to Supervisely using Python SDK and get the advantage of the grouped view in the labeling interface, which allows you to synchronize the view, zooming, panning and labeling of images in one group.
+In this tutorial, you will learn how to import multispectral images to Supervisely using Python SDK and get the advantage of the grouped view in the labeling interface, which allows you to synchronize the view, zooming, panning, and labeling of images in one group.

 {% hint style="info" %}
 You can also import multispectral images using [Import Multispectral Images](https://ecosystem.supervisely.com/apps/import-multispectral-images) app from Supervisely Ecosystem.